-In accordance with Section 10.1 of the Credit Institution Law, separate contracts with data processors must be coordinated with the Financial and Capital Markets Commission, and in such cases the regulations specified in the relevant regulation must be included.
+In accordance with Article 10.1 Credit Institutions Law, separate contracts with data processors must be coordinated with the Financial and Capital Markets Commission, and in such cases the regulations specified in the relevant regulation must be included.

-For more information about the issues covered in this chapter -see Recitals 81, 82, 83 and 95 GDPR; and Articles 28, 29 and 32 GDPR.
+For more information about the issues covered in this chapter -see Recitals 81, 82, 83 and 95 GDPR, and Articles 28, 29 and 32 GDPR, as well as EDPB "Guidelines 07/2020 on the concepts of controller and processor in the GDPR" as of 2 September 2020.